voiddata/calculator/README.md

 # Windows Calculator clone

-Aim: to create a windows calculator clone using react functional components
+Aim: to create a windows calculator clone using react functional components with typescript template